When it All Comes Crashing DownJul 24, 2020

 Medically I was fine.

 It got worse before it got better.
 The hormonal shift I experienced from stopping the meds triggered unbearable anxiety.
-It had me crying in the surgeons office begging for answers and I'd even take my symptoms back.
+It had me crying in the surgeons office begging for answers and relief.

 I was locked in a place where the walls were constantly closing in on me.
 Light, sound, and my entire body was constantly peaking.
 When it would rest, my brain had no retention.
-It took 2 hours 1 day to file 4 receipts.
 At times I couldn’t stay awake.